utlib/collections-uoft/docs/documentation/adding-new-collections.md

 ## What is a repository?

-In Collections U of T, the libraries or archives who cares for the physical items and their digitized surrogates are called "repositories".
-Each top-level repository acts as the top-level collection containing all of the sub-collections and their digital objects from a U of T library or archive.
+In Collections U of T, the libraries or archives who care for the physical items and their digitized surrogates are called "repositories".
+Within the Collections U of T database, each participating repository gets a top-level repository "collection" that acts as the top-level collection container for all of the repository's digital objects.
 You must submit a request for a new top-level repository before you can add digital collections to Collections U of T.

 ## Before requesting a Collections U of T repository...